 One of the hottest trends in conferences is “bleisure” travel, or combining business and leisure travel.
 Millennials now make up more than a third of the workforce and have created a new generation of work travelers who want to make business travel fun.
-According to Travel Weekly’s 2016 Consumer Trends report, the percentage of leisure trips that have a business component jumped to 17 percent, up from 11 percent in 2012 and 14 percent in 2015.
+According to Travel Weekly’s 2016 Consumer Trends report, the percentage of leisure trips that have a business component jumped to 17 %, up from 11 % in 2012 and 14 % in 2015.
 It’s not just a work trip for these people—it’s a chance to see the world and have some fun.

 When was the last time you Instagrammed a conference?
 Sitting in a convention center isn’t that exciting.
-Getting out to see a new city creates content attendees can share and adds a buzz to the conference.
+Getting out to see a new city creates content attendees can share and adds a buzz to conferences.
 People want something authentic they can talk about and share online.
 Give people something local that they can’t experience anywhere else.
 If your conference is in Maine, bring in a lobster buffet.
 If it’s in California, host team-building activities on the beach.
-Attendees will be more engaged if they have a unique, location-specific experience.

 There are a lot of things to consider when choosing where to host your next conference.
-No one location is right for every event.
-Consider your attendees.
+While some conference locations might seem great to your attendees, others might not.
+So, let your target audience be your guide.
 Are they focused more on convenience, price, culture, or climate?
 If you’re planning a conference geared towards adventure-seeking sales reps, it’s probably important to look for conference locations with nearby outdoor activities.
 But if you’re planning a conference for busy finance professionals in the Midwest, the most important factor might be convenience and finding a location that isn’t too far out of their way.

-When choosing a conference location, there are lots of things to consider, including:
+When choosing conference locations, there are lots of things to consider, including:

-With these things in mind, here are the eight best conference locations around the U.S.
+With these things in mind, here are the eight best conference locations around the USA.